-The first thing I did to my new Ford Transit van was rip out all of the factory-installed cargo gear to make room for insulation.
+The first thing I did when building my VanLife van was rip out all of the factory-installed cargo gear to make room for insulation.
+Insulating a van requires understanding how (and where) you want to live the VanLife.

 I wanted to be able to park my van to the base of a ski mountain, like Tahoe, so that I could get first runs in the morning.
 In order to not freeze my butt off, I knew I’d need some good insulation.